tomszwarcer/PyGasMix/README.md

 There is two methods to do so.
 In both of them you will need python3+, cython, and numpy installed.
 Our setup has python 3.6.7, Cython 0.29.3, and numpy 1.16.1.

 ### First method.
-Simply install the repository by using pip through the following command. **Note: this method needs a new version of PIP.**
+Simply install the module by using pip through the following command. **Note: this method needs a new version of PIP.**
 ```
 sudo pip3 install --upgrade  git+https://github.com/UTA-REST/PyGasMix --user
 ```